square-computersetup/square-computersetup.github.io/_includes/slackapp.md

-Squares make use of __Slack__ for instant messaging (chat) to enable quick communication within your team and across the company.

-We have a number of "workspaces" focused on each business unit, but everyone can flip between the workspaces.
-Some channels are universal and appear in all workspaces (noted with an infinity symbol).
-Other channels are local to that workspace.

-Visit [square.enterprise.slack.com](https://square.enterprise.slack.com/){:target="_blank"} and choose the workspace most appropriate to your job role.
+{% include figure url="/assets/images/slack-signin.png" image_path="/assets/images/slack-signin.png" %}

+Now click [Sign in with Slack](){: .btn .btn--inverse .btn--small} and a Chrome window will open up.

-{% include figure url="/assets/images/slack-login2.jpg" image_path="/assets/images/slack-login2.jpg" %}
+{% include figure url="/assets/images/slack-signin-2.png" image_path="/assets/images/slack-signin-2.png" %}

-Click on __Sign in with Duo Access Gateway__ which should redirect you to Duo SSO where you can sign in with your Square username and Password.
-If you haven't used Slack before, please browse the [Slack quick start guide](https://slack.com/resources/using-slack/your-quick-start-guide-to-slack){:target="_blank"}.
+Click __Sign in with Google__ and select your Google account when prompted.

+You will be redirected to Duo SSO where you can sign in with your Square Username and Password.
+If you haven’t used Slack before, please browse the [Slack quick start guide](https://slack.com/intl/en-gb/help/articles/360059928654-How-to-use-Slack--your-quick-start-guide).
-You may be prompted to __Enable Desktop Notifications__:

-{% include figure url="/assets/images/slack-notify-ask.jpg" image_path="/assets/images/slack-notify-ask.jpg" %}
+{% include figure url="/assets/images/slack-workspace-select.png" image_path="/assets/images/slack-workspace-select.png" %}

-These notifications will take the form of brief pop-ups in the corner of your screen.
-Click to allow notifications so that you don't miss any incoming messages.

-{% include video id="wuyWwzazef8" provider="youtube" %}

-As you'll interact with Slack on a daily basis, we recommend you __Pin__ Slack so that it is always available.
-Right-click on the web page tab at the top and select __Pin tab__, as illustrated below:
+Next you will be asked which Workspace to join out of __Square__, __Cash App__, __TIDAL__ or __Verse__.
+Choose the one that best fits your role; you can join any of the other Workspaces later.

+Click [Launch in Slack](){: .btn .btn--inverse .btn--small} for the Workspace of your choice.

-{% include figure url="/assets/images/pin-tab-chrome.gif" image_path="/assets/images/pin-tab-chrome.gif" %}
+{% include figure url="/assets/images/mac-slack-open.png" image_path="/assets/images/mac-slack-open.png" %}

-If something didn't work, please ask for [help](/help).
+Click [Open Slack](){: .btn .btn--inverse .btn--small} when Chrome asks to __Open Slack?__

+__NOTE:__ If Slack doesn't open in the app the first time, simply click sign in again within the App and try a second time.
+{: .notice--warning}

+If it is your first day, you might want to message your lead so they know you are online!